REAIABook/REAIABook/readme.md

 #### Preparing Sales Data

 We start the process by preparing the sales data.
-First, we load the data from the database
+First, we load the data from the database.

 ``` r
   sales.data <- dbReadTable(db.conn, 'Sales')
 ```

-First we filter out observations that are missing critical information; parcel identification numbers and sale prices.
+Then we filter out observations that are missing critical information; parcel identification numbers and sale prices.
 Those with missing sale price or prices of 0 are usually non arm's length transactions which are not relevant to our analysis.

 ``` r
   # Filter those missing PIN numbers